AppDaemon/appdaemon/docs/AD_API_REFERENCE.rst

 \*\*kwargs
 ''''''''''

-Arbitary keyword parameters to be provided to the callback function when it is invoked.
+Arbitrary keyword parameters to be provided to the callback function when it is invoked.

 Examples